OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-11.md

 No one will be able to stand against you; the Lord your God will put the fear and dread of you on all the land, as He has promised you.

 ## Deuteronomy 11:26
-See, I am setting before you today a blessing and a curse:
+Behold, I present to you today both a blessing and a curse:

 ## Deuteronomy 11:27
 the blessing if you obey the commandments of the Lord your God that I am giving you today;